 Settle in Canada with Confidence and Ease

 Talking about events and activities, there is a lot to do and explore in Carnaval De Quebec.
-Aside from the regular winter activities like ice skating, there are many things that are unique about Quebec’s Winter Carnaval.
-There are many exciting events to do such as taking a sleigh ride through the city and touring Bonhomme’s Ice Palace.
-This winter festival is also a great chance to explore historic Quebec city.
-It gives you a glimpse of Europe with architecture that is centuries old.
+In addition to activities like ice skating, there are many unique activities.
+You can take a sleigh ride through the city, tour Bonhomme’s Ice Palace, and explore historic Quebec City and centuries old architecture.

 One of the biggest attractions of the festival is the Winter Carnival fairgrounds.
-Quebec City has its own winter amusement park that opens for the Carnaval de Quebec.
+Quebec City’s winter amusement park opens for the Carnaval de Quebec.
 The fairgrounds are complete with ice castles, bouncy castles, and of course, a Ferris wheel.
-It’s hard to stay bored during Canadian winters if you find yourself in Quebec.
+If you find yourself in Quebec, this is a thrilling time of the Canadian winter.

 FROSTival is the biggest winter celebration in the maritime provinces of Canada.
 Every winter, the festival takes place in Fredericton and lasts from late January to early February.